garden-io/garden/docs/reference/commands.md

 **Get variables**

-List variables in this project, including remote variables and variables from varfiles.
-This is useful for groking where variables are set and what value they resolve to when using template strings.
+List variables in this project, both those those defined in the project configuration and in individual actions, and including remote variables and variables from varfiles.
+This is useful for seeing where variables are set and what value they resolve to when using template strings.

 Note that by default, template strings are not resolved for action-level variables.
 To resolve all template strings, use the `--resolve=full` option.
 Note that this may trigger actions being executed in case a given action references the runtime output of another in its `variables` field.

 Examples:
-    garden variables list  # list all variables garden variables list --resolve full # list all variables and resolve template strings, including runtime outputs garden variables list --filter-actions build.api,deploy.api # list variables for the Build api and Deploy api actions
+    garden variables list                                                         # list all variables and pretty print results garden variables list --resolve full                                          # list all variables and resolve template strings, including runtime outputs garden variables list --filter-actions build.api --filtera-actions deploy.api # list variables for the Build api and Deploy api actions garden variables list --output json                                           # return variables as a JSON object, useful for scripting

 #### Usage